A look at eight great ways to start a memoir.

 - An explanation of why you’re now putting pen to paper

-I’ll look at these ways to start off a memoir, and others, in articles to come.
+I’ll look at these and other ways to start a memoir in articles to come.

-Still not sure how to start off a memoir?
+Still not sure how to start a memoir?

 Click on the links below to see how authors chose to begin their memoirs:

-To learn more about memoirs and memoir writing, see our “Memoir Ghostwriter”
+To learn more about memoirs and memoir writing, see our “How to Write a Memoir”